taoshanROMs/android_device_sony_taoshan/README.md

 The Sony Xperia L (codenamed "_TaoShan_") is a mid to low-range smartphone from Sony Mobile.

-This is WIP device tree for Xperia L for the CyanogenMod project..
+This is WIP device tree for Xperia L for the SlimKat project..

 Xperia L device tree - WIP

-This is for CyanogenMod 11 (Android 4.4.2)
+This is for SlimKat (Android 4.4.2)

 It was announced on 18 March 2013.
-It is supported in CyanogenMod 11.
+It is supported in CyanogenMod 11 and SlimKat.

 Basic   | Spec Sheet
 -------:|:-------------------------